Ashampoo/kim/README.md

 * Inability to update EXIF, IPTC and XMP in JPG files simultaneously.
 * Does not read the image size and orientation for HEIC, AVIF & JPEG XL.
 * Does not read brotli compressed metadata of JPEG XL due to missing brotli KMP libs.
-* MakerNote support is experimental and very limited.
+* MakerNote support is experimental and limited.
-* Can't extract preview image of ORF as offsets are burried into MakerNote.
+    + Can't extract preview image of ORF as offsets are burried into MakerNote.
+    + Can't identify lens id of NEF as this is constructed from multiple fields.

 ### Regarding HEIC & AVIF metadata